core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

    Full examples are provided in {{sec-examples-group-discovery-4}}.

 Note that the specific way of using the above methods, including the ways shown by the examples in {{sec-examples-group-discovery-4}}, is application-specific.
 That is, there is currently no standard way of encoding names of application groups and CoAP groups in group URIs and/or CoRE target attributes used with resource links.
-In particular, the discovery of groups through the RD mentioned in {{sssec-discovery-from-rd}} is only defined for use with an RD, i.e., not directly with CoAP servers as group members.
+In particular, the discovery of application groups and CoAP groups through the RD mentioned in {{sssec-discovery-from-rd}} is only defined for use with an RD, i.e., not directly with CoAP servers as group members.

 ### Group Maintenance ### {#sec-group-maintenance}
 Maintenance of a group includes any necessary operations to cope with changes in a system, such as: adding group members, removing group members, changing group security material, reconfiguration of UDP port number and/or IP multicast address, reconfiguration of the group URI, renaming of application groups, splitting of groups, or merging of groups.